cvent/lounge/guide/modeling.md

 ```

 **invisible**
-If true, the value can be written to but isn't outputted as an index when `toObject()` is called.
+If `true`, the value can be written to but isn't outputted as an index when `toObject()` is called.
 This can be useful for hiding internal variables.

+**serializable**
+By default all values defined in the schema except those that are set to invisible using the property above are written
+to the database when the document is saved.
+If this property is set to `false`, the value can be written to and can be
+read and will be visible using `toObject` and `toJSON` methods but is not written when model is saved to the database.
+This can be useful when you need some "working" properties that you never want to serialized but otherwise passed around
+and visible.

 #### String